vatpac-technology/sops/docs/client/maestro.md

 ### Sequence Adjustments

-Adjust the sequence as required using the available functions (Move Flight, Change Runway, Manual Delay, etc.).
+Adjust the sequence as required using the available functions (Move Flight, Change Runway, Manual Delay, etc.) to minimise delay.

 Before making large adjustments to the sequence: